Are growth and income no-load mutual funds right for you?

 Earlier this year I did own the Vanguard Consumer Staples ETF, (Symbol: VDC) but I sold it fairly quickly because I did not like the way it was performing, at that time.
 I made a small profit.
 However, the performance of this ETF has improved since the beginning of July.

-Although this Fidelity fund I came across only has a Morningstar rating of three stars, I am happy.
+Although this Fidelity fund I came across only has a Morningstar rating of three, (UPDATE 10-28-2020: this fund is now only rated two stars) stars, I am happy.
 If I remember correctly, according to Fidelity, this fund is only down something like 1.95% Y-T-D, as of the date of this blog post.

 Most funds are down much more right now than this consumer staples fund.
 The trade off is well worth it to me because I like less volatility along with good dividend payouts.